Clinical Signs and Symptoms

 As far as the diagnosis of gallstone is concerned, there are several diagnostic methods by which the diagnosis of gallstones can be confirmed.

-The doctor might ask for an abdominal ultrasound if there is not clear evidence then the physician might ask for computerized tomography scanning of the stomach for the confirmation of gallstones.
+The doctor might ask for an abdominal ultrasound if there is no clear evidence then the physician might ask for computerized tomography scanning of the stomach for the confirmation of gallstones.
 An ultrasound generates images of your stomach.
 It is the preferred imaging system to affirm you have gallstone disease.
 Additionally, it may show abnormalities related to acute cholecystitis.

 The gallbladder scan takes approximately an hour to finish.
 An expert injects radioactive material into your veins.
 The substance travels through your bloodstream into the liver and gallbladder.
 It may show signs to suggest disease or congestion of the bile ducts.